 - Treatment with regular monitoring, mostly lead to normal hormone levels

-- Grave’s disease may get worse with the time.
+- Grave’s disease may get worse with time.
 It has the potential to get complicated with some effects on quality of life

 Sudden worsening of hyperthyroidism is known as thyrotoxicosis or thyroid crises (storm).

-It may present with infection, fever, stress, abdominal pain and decreased mental alertness.
+It may present with infection, fever, stress, abdominal pain, and decreased mental alertness.
 Immediate hospitalization may be required.